Blue Light Glasses vs Anti-Fatigue Glasses: What's the Difference?

 The key difference lies in what each is designed to address.

-Blue light glasses filter specific wavelengths of blue light, particularly the high-energy light that can interfere with your natural sleep cycle.
+Blue light glasses filter specific wavelengths of blue light that suppress the sleep-regulation hormone melatonin.

 Anti-fatigue glasses reduce eye strain from close-up digital work by using lens zones that support near vision and reduce the effort of focusing.